I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 I think you know what my answer was.

 About that necklace.
+The one he gave me just before the San Francisco trip?
+Well.
 I’ve worn it every day of my life since that day of my twentieth surprise birthday party.
-Putting it on with great care every morning and touching that ruby softly each time, I would ritually wonder the proverbial “what if”, in the later years of my life.
+Putting it on with great care every morning and touching that ruby softly each time, I would ritually wonder the proverbial “what if” in the later years of my life.
 Because, you see, things didn’t work out for Feinman and me, in the long run I mean.

 I’ll get to that part of the story later.